-As a holding company, we considered possible reputational opportunities associated with increasing public and investor requests for greater climate change disclosure.
+As a holding company we considered possible reputational opportunities associated with increasing public and investor requests for greater climate change disclosure.
 However, we do not expect the reputational benefits associated with climate change disclosure to have a substantive impact on our overall business.

 From an investment perspective, a majority of our interests, representing over 98% of our assets, are held within the financial services industry through our controlling interests in Great-West Lifeco and IGM Financial.
-In 2013, and as disclosed in their respective CDP submissions, Great-West Lifeco and IGM Financial considered the possible opportunities associated with other climate-related developments, including reputation, employee engagement, new products and services and growth in renewable energy markets.
+In 2014, and as disclosed in their respective CDP submissions, Great-West Lifeco and IGM Financial considered the possible opportunities associated with other climate-related developments including demand for low-carbon products and services, reputation, employee engagement, and reducing operational costs.
 Through their respective reviews, Great-West Lifeco and IGM Financial do not consider other climate-related developments to have the potential to generate a substantive change in their business, given the diversification of their business and when considered in the context of other reputational opportunities.

 With respect to our interests in other businesses, many of our companies are taking advantage of climate-related opportunities.
 La Presse is focusing on digital news products and platforms, while also developing newspaper content that covers topics on climate change.
 Imerys continues to develop carbon efficient products and Lafarge is investing in innovative concrete that contributes to reducing the carbon footprint of structures and buildings.
-Though these opportunities may be important to the respective companies, these investments in other businesses in total represent less than 2% of our assets and are therefore not expected to result in a substantive impact on Power Corporation.
+Though these opportunities may be important to the respective companies, these investments in other businesses represent less than 2% of our assets and are therefore not expected to result in a substantive impact on Power Corporation.